This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The gut and brain work in a bi-directional manner, which means that gut health can impact stress, anxiety, depression and cognition.

-Scientific studies show that the gut is home to the enteric nervous system (ENS).
-Separate from the central nervous system, the ENS is made up of two thin layers with more than 100 million nerve cells in them — more than the spinal cord.
+Scientific studies have shown that the gut is home to the ENS.
+Separate from the central nervous system, the ENS is made up of two thin layers with more than 100 million nerve cells in them, more than the spinal cord.

 These cells line the gastrointestinal tract, controlling blood flow and secretions to help the gastrointestinal tract digest food.
 They also help us “feel” what’s happening inside the gut, since this second brain is behind the mechanics of food digestion.

-While the second brain doesn’t get involved in thought processes like political debates or theological reflection, studies suggest that it does control behavior on its own.
+While the second brain doesn’t get involved in thought processes like political debates or theological reflection, studies have suggested that it does control behavior on its own.
 Researchers believe this came about to make digestion more efficient in the body.

 Instead of having to “direct” digestion through the spinal cord and into the brain and back, we developed an on-site brain that could handle things closer to the source.